DTIV/SolidityTutorial/Brownie/readme.md

     - tell brownie to pull data from .env file
     - add 'dotenv: .env'
     - add information for different wallets and when they are used
+6. create simple_storage_test.py in test Folder
+    - test must be first word in file name
+    - tests are done in three catagories:
+        1. Arrange
+        2. Act
+        3. Assert